travelping/cennsonic/kube/docs/upgrade.md

 On each worker node:

-* [Download] the worker node components of the desired version
+* [download] the worker node components of the desired version
 * restart Kubelet on each worker node:

   ```